ThePayr/ThePayr/README.md

 };
 ```
 ## ⚠ Note
-I'm currently developing most of my time in another private GitHub account that is related to the companny that I work for, therefor I don't have that many commits and MRs here :P
+I'm currently developing most of my time in another private GitHub account that is related to the company that I work for, therefor I don't have that many commits and MRs here :P

 ## 🚀 My Stats